 Grouping can help us if we want to see:

-- What has happened for each client: We can "Group" on the client name to see a row of data for each person.
+All record rows related to an individual: We can "Group" on the client name to see a row of data for each person.

-- Data for each age: We can "Group" on the age to see a row of data for each number listed under the Age column.
+Records organized by age: We can "Group" on the age to see a row of data for each number listed under the Age column.